 This page describes my book projects.
 For a fuller list of my publications (including articles and book chapters, some translations, and publications in Japanese), see the short CV elsewhere on this site.

-by Christopher Bolton (under contract with University of Minnesota Press, forthcoming in spring 2018).
+by Christopher Bolton (forthcoming from University of Minnesota Press in January 2018)

 This is a study of how to read and interpret Japanese animated film, organized around a series of cross-media comparisons.
 Each chapter reads a different feature-length anime film and juxtaposes it with a different medium: prose fiction, print comics, fine art, live-action film, classical Japanese theater, and contemporary drama.
 These comparisons address the book's central questions: what can anime as a medium do that other media cannot, and how can criticism respond to anime's unique possibilities?